Skip to main content

 13

-Red Flags When the Insurance Company Sends Their Own Contractor
+Red Flags When the Carrier Sends Their Own Contractor

 January 2026 | Claims Adjuster Network

-When the insurance adjuster sends a contractor to provide a comparative estimate there are often red flags.
+When a carrier sends a contractor to provide a comparative estimate, there are often red flags that indicate the process is not objective.

 14